 The memorial stone was erected in 1996, the centenary of the march.
-It is located just where the main track leaves Coalpit Road proper and Colonel Aisworht contructed his gate.
+It is located just where the main track leaves Coalpit Road proper and Colonel Ainsworth constructed his gate.
 The gate there now stops vehicle access and tries to keep Mountain Bikes out.
-Its a shame that recent bad weather has eroded the upper secion of the track and it is no longer the great bike route to Winter Hill it was, But its still the best direct way to the top of WInter Hill.
+Over the last few years bad weather has eroded the upper section of the track and access for mountain bikes has been restricted.
+It is no longer the great bike route to Winter Hill it once was, is still the best direct way to the top of Winter Hill.

 If you would like to read more about the Trespass, I would recommend Paul Salversons booklet, Will Yo’ Come O’ Sunday Morning.
 The 1896 Battle for Winter Hill.
 He also has excellent publications on Allen Clarke.